adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

     - follow the three steps to add, commit, and push

 **You will know the back-end is deployed successfuly: On the Heroku Dashboard, click on the app, go to settings, go down to domain, click on the link it indicates.
 The test API end-point (i.e. 'Hello World') should be displayed

+#50 Make sure to update the URL the axios called is made from (i.e. on the front-end).
+Update the URL to the URL indicated on the Heroku app where your app is deployed (i.e. the domains name)